mverouden/blogdown-academic/content/post/2021-01-24-r-installation-wurclient/index.md

 This version of R was developed for educational purposes, where `Rcmdr` reflects that the installer includes R Commander.
 Only once per year a new version of R (including R Commander and additional packages for serveral courses) is released in Software Center.
 The consequence is, that core packages can not be updated by users.

 Many users, however, need to be able to update core packages, because of dependencies with packages they would like to install or would just like to use a newer version of R than the one in Software Center.
-At the moment of writing this post the latest version of R released on [r-project.org](https://www.r-project.org/) is R version 4.0.3 named: "Bunny-Wunnies Freak Out" (released on 2020-10-10).
+At the moment of writing this post the latest version of R released on [r-project.org](https://www.r-project.org/) is R version 4.0.4 named: "Lost Library Book" (released on 2021-02-15).

 {{% callout note %}}
 This post will show how to custom install R on a **WURclient** desktop or laptop computer without using Software Center.